This post may contain affiliate links. Please see my disclosure policy for details.

 You will definitely be a minority if you’re travelling to Egypt on your own (i.e. without a tour group) and it really shows at Valley of the Kings.

-Not to mention the fact there’s two ticket counters and so I had to wait twice.
+Not to mention the fact there are two ticket counters and so I had to wait twice.

 I had no tour guide to explain the process or what tickets I needed.
 So, I fumbled my way through.
 Super stressful in the heat!